Income Support - how much you can get

 It doesn’t matter if you aren’t actually paid any Carer’s Allowance, for example because you claim other benefits that overlap.
 You’ll qualify for the carer premium as long as you’re eligible and make a claim.

-If you’re over 18, use the Turn2us benefits calculator to get an idea of what you’ll get before you claim.
+If you’re 18 or over, use the Turn2us benefits calculator to get an idea of what you’ll get before you claim.
 If you’re under 18, or you need help using the calculator, contact your nearest Citizens Advice.

 When you visit Citizens Advice, you’ll need to take details of: